discoverygarden/islandora_spreadsheet_ingest/README.md

 islandora:30001, Example Object 2,islandora:sp_basic_image_collection,islandora:sp_basic_image,Example Object 2,Bob ; Jill, Sample Abstract2, id888
 ```

+Column headers represent variables that will be passed into the selected XSLT and must only contain characters valid in XSLT qualified names.
+Due to the nature of XSLT, all variables defined by the template are required spreadsheet column headers.
+The following spreadsheet column headers are reserved and may be required:

 |Column          |Description                                                                                                   |Required                                                          |
 |----------------|--------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------|
 |pid             |A PID to assign this object                                                                                   |No; if one is not given, a PID will be assigned in the given namespace.                                   |